Haunted Houses in Georgia for Halloween

 Perry Haunted Barn – 2235 US Highway 41 North, Perry, Georgia, 31069

-The Perry Haunted Barn has three attractions.
-The Barn is $15, Attic is a physical adventure for $8.
-Got Zombies for $10 is a Paintball hunt zombie type attraction.
-A combo ticket for all three costs $30.
-The attractions are open Friday and Saturday nights from September 27th through November 2nd plus the 30th and 31st.
+The Perry Haunted Barn has two attractions.
+The Barn is $16.
+Attic is a physical adventure for $9.
+By physical we mean crawling through tight spaces on your hands and knees as you escape the unknown lurking in the attic.
+The attractions are open Friday and Saturday nights starting September 25th.
 Check the website for hours schedule.

 Haunted Montrose – 2nd Street, Montrose, GA 31065

 Tickets on Friday and Saturday tickets are $22.
 Thursday and Sunday tickets are $16.
 Doors open at 6:30 pm.
-The attraction is open Friday and Saturday nights from September 27th through November 2nd.
-It is also open on Thursday and Sunday nights October 13th, 17th, 20th, 24th, 27th, and 31st.
+The attraction is open Friday, Saturday, and Sunday nights from October 2nd.
 Featured attractions are the Old Slaughterhouse, Havoc 3D, Experimental, and Raven.